Asheq/dotfiles/bin/README.md

+This folder should be included in PATH.
-This folder should store scripts/sources.
-No binaries and no symlinks.
+It should contain scripts/sources; no binaries and no symlinks.